jonasangstrom/read_datfile/README.md

 ## Read impedance spectroscopy datfile
 This function reads solatron impedance spectroscopy .dat files.
 It works for the files I have tried.
-I do not know if it will do so accurately, or even successfully for your data.
+I do not know if it will do so accurately, or even successfully, for your data.

 ## License
 MIT License